mattvenn/hackspace-power-controller/project_log.md

 # Todo

-* decide about power supply
+* decide about power supply - whatever is best for hackspace installation
-* decide about rotary encoder/buttons
+* change software diagram to state diagram
+* merge fsm branch

 # 2015-05-31